airbnb/streamalert/docs/source/historical-search.rst

 .. image:: ../images/historical-search.png
     :align: left

-The pipeline is
+The pipeline is:

-* StreamAlert creates an Athena Database, alerts kinesis Firehose and ``alerts`` table during initial deployment
+  #.
+StreamAlert creates an Athena Database, alerts kinesis Firehose and ``alerts`` table during initial deployment
-* Optional to create Firehose and Athena tables for data
+  #.
+Optionally create Firehose resources and Athena tables for historical data retention
-* S3 events will be sent to SQS to invoke ``athena_partition_refresh`` lambda function to add new partitions when there are new alerts or data saved in S3 bucket via Firehose
+  #.
+S3 events will be sent to an SQS that is mapped to the Athena Partition Refresh Lambda function
+  #.
+The Lambda function adds new partitions when there are new alerts or data saved in S3 bucket via Firehose
-* New alerts and data are available for searching via Athena console or SDK
+  #.
+Alerts, and optionally data, are available for searching via Athena console or the Athena API

 .. _alerts_search: